Ana Maiques

-Ana Maiques (born in Valencia, Spain, in 1972) is a Spanish entrepreneur and business executive.
-She is CEO of neuroscience-based medical device company Neuroelectrics, based in Barcelona, which produces devices designed to stimulate and treat the brain.
+Ana Maiques (born 1972 in Valencia, Spain) is a Spanish entrepreneur and business executive.
+She is the CEO and co-founder of Neuroelectrics, a company based in Barcelona that develops non-invasive brain stimulation devices to treat neurological disorders.
+Maiques is also the President of EsTech, a platform for high-growth technology companies in Spain, and a member of the European Innovation Council Advisory Board.
+She is a prominent advocate for gender diversity in STEM fields, promoting women's representation in tech and business.
 Ana Maiques was named as one of the Most Inspiring Fifty Women in Europe.

 Education

 Maiques studied economics at the University of Barcelona and has an MBA from London Metropolitan University.
 She has also completed IESE Business School's advanced management program.

 Business

+Early career

 Maiques began working in Barcelona for Belgian-owned company Starlab in 1999, where she worked with her husband Giulio Ruffini (they had met in Barcelona a couple of years before).
 In 2001, when Starlab declared bankruptcy, they took over the company's Barcelona-based research division with Manel Adell.
 Starlab went on to develop revolutionary technologies in the fields of space and neuroscience.

 In 2014, Maiques won third prize in the European Woman Innovator of the Year awards, for her entrepreneurial vision in promoting Starlab as an innovative company of scientific excellence.